AlenUbuntu/StyleTransfer/README.md

 * Linux
 * PyTorch 1.4.0/0.4.1
 * Nvidia-GPU and CUDA (for training only)
+* [Pretrained model](https://drive.google.com/file/d/19cMdnED0WhAmTQXFeh53agPesWf4GqSH/view?usp=sharing).
+Please download it and unzip the file to your preferred model dir and modify the model dir path accordingly in the configuration file.

 To run LST, PyTorch 0.4.1 version is required.
 We recommend users to install it in an anaconda virtual environment, since lots of functions in PyTorch 0.4.1 are deprecated.
 Details about setting and activating the virtual environment is [here]().